What to Do When You Encounter a Hypotensive Patient

 In some patients, hypotension is due to dehydration, and so the first line of defense usually involves giving fluids.
 This may also help if the patient is suffering from an endocrine disorder, medication reaction, blood loss, or anemia.
 In addition to giving fluids, a comprehensive evaluation and detailed medical history can help identify the cause of hypotensive episodes.
 As soon as the patient is stable, address the underlying cause of hypotension.
 For example, some patients may need antibiotics for sepsis while others may need surgery to treat internal bleeding.

-Hypotensive shock always warrants transport, even after the patient is stabilized.
+Shock always warrants transport, even after the patient is stabilized.

 Hypotension and Suctioning

-Patients in a hypotensive state may need suctioning when actively bleeding from the throat or mouth, or when an airway obstruction is present.
-First responders must be aware that excessive suctioning can trigger hypotension, so never suction the patient for longer than 10 seconds.
+Be aware that excessive suctioning can trigger hypotension, so never suction the patient for longer than 10 seconds.
 If the first suctioning attempt fails, withdraw the tubing, oxygenate the patient, and try again.

 The Importance of Quality Equipment